Netabolics/demo/README.md

 ## 3. Define phenotypes

 ### 3.1 Using experimental data
 The above template model comes with a default parametrization (e.g., species concentrations, reaction rates, etc).
-In order to be any useful, we need to associate a phenotype (i.e., a state) to the model.
+In order to be of any use, we need to associate a phenotype (i.e., a state) to the model.
 This step could be seen as a "differentiation" into a cell type and/or a given condition.

 To start with, we define a healthy generic phenotype for the model `Cell`: